Trade Promotion Management (TPM)

 Trade promotion management is an important practice as many companies spend 20-23% of revenues on trade promotions, and it is often the first or the second largest expense on an organization’s P&L % of Annual Revenues Spent on Trade Promotions.

-(Based on POI 2020 State of the Industry Survey) Source: POI 2020 State of the Industry Report
+Source: POI 2021 State of the Industry Report

 What is Trade and How is it Used to Drive the Business?